Coding1234-gif/DofE-student-info-portal/docs/DofE-log.md

 **Date: Sun 23rd Nov 2025**
 **Hours spent: 1hr**
-**What I did: Coninued news page Javascript, implemented logic for JS toggle to work, made more sample news**
+**What I did: Coninued news page Javascript, implemented logic for JS toggle to work, made more sample news, addedtopics/caetgories to news page**
-**What I learned: Logic for a Javascript toggle (same page, hiding and displaying data), filter function in JS, data- attribute in HTML**
+**What I learned: Logic for a Javascript toggle (same page, hiding and displaying data), filter function in JS, data- attribute in HTML, select in HTML**